gxc-international-innovation-challenge/Team-35/README.md

 ## What is our Solution ?

 After having nailed the problem, we used the methods learned in this course to solve challenge given by the Munich District Youth Association.
 Our solution is called OurVoice.
-This is a digital Hub for change Making and Hope Building.
-This is an App for Youth by Youth.
+This is a digital hub for change making and hope building.
+This is an app for youth by youth.
 We used digital tools and built a protoptype of our solution.

 ## What is our Mission?

-To promote new form of engagement by bringing youngsters and change maker together to take actions in a world that needs it.
+To promote a new form of engagement by bringing youngsters and change-makers together to take actions in a world that needs it.

 ## Overview